Liu3422/Summer_RISCV/README.md

     - every testbench component (is model + checker sufficient for scoreboard?) featured in the instruction() class
     - Randomize state of DUT: random RF and data_memory and a random_reset_dut which randomizes and resets.
     - Claude coded the entirety of the log parser (parser.py).
 Do I want to code my own in the future?
+        - Honestly not even that useful, just a cool little log-checker.

     Future:
     - Create more classes: Testcase, (idk yet)